Post Graduate Certificate Courses

 • Identify pericardial effusions and recognise tamponade physiology

-• Appreciate the sonoanatomy of normal muscle, tendon, joints and soft tissues
+• Appreciate the normal sonoanatomy of muscle and soft tissues

 • Recognise the appearance of pathologies including fractures, contusions and hematomas